NEW YORK CITY

 Winner of six 2017 Tony Awards, including Best Musical!

 A letter that was never meant to be seen, a lie that was never meant to be told, a life he never dreamed he could have.
 Evan Hansen is about to get the one thing he's always wanted: a chance to finally fit in.

-Both deeply personal and profoundly contemporary, Dear Evan Hansen is a new, deeply personal musical about living and lying in the world today.
-It first opened off-Broadway in a production that received an Obie and Outer Critics Circle Award for best musical.
+Both deeply personal and profoundly contemporary, Dear Evan Hansen is a new American musical about life and the way we live it.
+It first opened off-Broadway in a production that received an Obie and Outer Critics Circle Award for Best Musical.
 Much of the original cast, including its Obie-winning star, Ben Platt, have transferred with the show to Broadway.
 Another Obie winner, Steven Levenson, wrote the musical's book; the music and lyrics are by Benj Pasek and Justin Paul.
 Tony Award nominee Michael Greif (Rent, Next to Normal) directs.

 This musical journey takes audiences back in time — specifically, to when "soul" emerged as a style of music.
 Berry Gordy's Motown label and his studio band the Funk Brothers helped popularize soul music, as did Stax Records' Booker T. & the MG's.
 Before long, James Brown became the "Godfather of Soul" and Aretha Franklin its queen.

 Now vocalists Prentiss McNeil (of the Drifters) and Bruce Wayne (of the Midnight Movers, Wilson Pickett's backing band) lead this classic soul revue.
 Their energy is unmatched; their showmanship, breathtaking.
 A Decade of Soul is a passion-driven tribute; the passion may even drive audience members out of their seats and onto their feet.